o1-labs/proof-systems/book/src/fundamentals/zkbook_commitment.md

 In other words, the sum of commitments $A$ and $B$ is equal to the commitment of the sum of the two committed values $x_a$ and $x_b$ and blinders $r_a$ and $r_b$.

-> As a cryptographic primitive, the ability to find a public curve point $H$ for which noone knows the discrete logarithm may, at first, seem rather mind-blowing and powerful.
+> As a cryptographic primitive, the ability to find a public curve point $H$ for which no one knows the discrete logarithm may, at first, seem rather mind-blowing and powerful.
 >
 > Actually, it's as easy as it is awesome to find such a point--- simply perform rejection sampling by cryptographically hashing $G$ (or, respectively, the
 > hash output), using the output as the $x$-coordinate of a candidate point on $E$ and checking whether it's valid.
 The first valid curve point obtained is $H$ and
-> by the hardness assumption of the elliptic curve discrete logarithm problem (ECDLP), noone knows it.
+> by the hardness assumption of the elliptic curve discrete logarithm problem (ECDLP), no one knows it.
 >
 > Since approximately half of the hash outputs will be valid curve points on $E$, sampling will terminate very quickly.
 Indeed, as we will see later,
 > this process can be used to sample many public curve points $G_1, \ldots, G_n$ for which the discrete logarithms are unknown; the so-called *hash to curve* algorithm.